-- Activate pre-designated shelter-in-place plans and direct staff and occupants to designated safe areas. - o Ensure all external vents, windows, and doors are sealed.
+- Activate pre-designated shelter-in-place plans and direct staff and occupants to designated safe areas. - Ensure all external vents, windows, and doors are sealed.

-- Move to an interior room with the fewest windows and doors. - Gather emergency supplies, such as a battery-powered radio, water, nonperishable food, and flashlights. - Monitor updates from local authorities via radio, television, or social media.
+- Move to an interior room with the fewest windows and doors. - Gather emergency supplies, such as a battery-powered radio, water, non-perishable food, and flashlights. - Monitor updates from local authorities via radio, television, or social media.

-- Maintain communication with Platte County Emergency Management and other local authorities for real-time updates. - Follow instructions from the Public Information Officer (PIO) and emergency services regarding the status of the incident.

-- Emergency services coordinate with facilities housing vulnerable populations, such as schools, hospitals, and senior living centers, to ensure shelter-in-place protocols are followed. - Accessible instructions and additional support are provided for individuals with disabilities and those requiring special assistance.

-- If sheltering is required for an extended period, ensure access to additional supplies and medical care. - Resource distribution is coordinated for affected areas to support long-term safety and health needs.
+- Maintain communication with Platte County Emergency Management and other local authorities for real-time updates. - Follow instructions from the Public Information Officer (PIO) and emergency services regarding the status of the incident. - 5.
+Special Provisions for Vulnerable Populations - Emergency services coordinate with facilities housing vulnerable populations, such as schools, hospitals, and senior living centers, to ensure shelter-in-place protocols are followed. - Accessible instructions and additional support are provided for individuals with disabilities and those requiring special assistance. - 6.
+Extended Sheltering Measures (if applicable) - If sheltering is required for an extended period, ensure access to additional supplies and medical care. - Resource distribution is coordinated for affected areas to support long-term safety and health needs.